Pre-eclampsia and eclampsia: Symptoms, diagnosis, treatment and prevention

 How is pre-eclampsia or eclampsia diagnosed?

-If you notice rapid weight gain and swelling in your legs, face or arms, make an appointment to see your doctor or midwife since you could have pre-eclampsia.
+If you notice rapid weight gain and swelling in your legs, face, or arms, seek medical advice since you could have pre-eclampsia.
 He or she will check your blood pressure and take a urine sample to look for protein in your urine.
-If you're diagnosed with pre-eclampsia, your doctor may also do tests to check your liver, kidney function and level of platelets (cells in the bloodstream that are involved in clotting) in your blood.
+If you're diagnosed with pre-eclampsia, your doctor may also do tests to check your liver, kidney function, and level of platelets - cells in the bloodstream that are involved in clotting in your blood.